howtomakecerealtreats.com

 Notes

-• Store your treats in an airtight container at room temperature for up to a week.
+Keep Rice Krispie Treats in an airtight container at room temperature for up to 1 week.

 Keyword rice krispie treats